zfkuang/PaletteNeRF/readme.md

 This repository is the official PyTorch implementation of the method described in [
-PaletteNeRF: Palette-based Appearance Editing of Neural Radiance Fields]().
+PaletteNeRF: Palette-based Appearance Editing of Neural Radiance Fields](https://palettenerf.github.io).
 It is based on the [ashawkey's implementation of Instant-NGP](https://github.com/ashawkey/torch-ngp) (i.e. torch-ngp).

 This repository is tested in Ubuntu 20.04 + PyTorch 1.13.1 + RTX 3090.